GonzalezCarol/GonzalezCarol/README.md

 </table>
 </center>

 Hello my name is Carolina Gonzalez and i am from Valinhos 🇧🇷, but i was born in Buenos Aires 🇦🇷.
-I've been working as Front-End Developer Trainee since 2020 at Daitan Group.
+I've been working as FullStack Developer inter since 2020 at Daitan Group 👩‍💻.
 Actually I have been study CSS3 and ReactJS but i am always open to face new challenges. 😄

+👩‍🎓 10 semester of computer engineering.
+👩‍💻 Full Stack Developer.
+📚 focused
 Wold you like to find me? <br>
 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/gonzalez-carolina/)](https://www.linkedin.com/in/gonzalez-carolina/) <br>
 ✉️ carolina.gonzalez.alvarenga@gmail.com <br>